sumimakito/hexo-theme-typography/README.md

 > Do not use two comment services at the same time, or the post will be followed by two comment boxes.
 Just leave blank for the rest of the comment service-related options.

-### Set up pagination style

-You can choose two styles to show pagination:
-- simple: just show previous page and next page link
-- show page count: except page link, still show what current page number is and how many pages in total, set below to true in Typography's _config.yml:
+### Show/Hide the page indicator

+Set to false to hide the page indicator above the page switcher.

 ```yaml
 showPageCount: true
 ```

-### Show categories and tags links behind post title
+### Show/Hide categories and tags links behind post title

-You can choose to show categories and tags links behind post title in index and post page:
+You can choose whether or not to show categories and tags links behind post title in index and post page by changing the following values in theme's `_config.yml`:

 ``` yaml
 showCategories: true
 showTag: true
 ```
-### Set up website favicon
+### Set website favicon

 Prepare `favicon.png` file and put in `themes/typography/source/images/favicon.png`

-### Set up google analytics id

-Open file: `themes/typography/source/js/google-analytics.js`

-Find this line:
+### Embed Google Analytics in your blog

+Find the line below in `themes/typography/source/js/google-analytics.js`:

 `ga('create', 'UA-73442912-1', 'auto');`

-Change ` 'UA-73442912-1'` to your google analytics id
+Replace `UA-73442912-1` with your own google analytics id.

 ### SEO-friendly meta description tag